informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Data-Submission-Dashboards-(Internal-only).md

 ## To view all data released by a particular lab (requires knowing the contact PI):

 We'll use Andy McMahon's lab as an example.
-His lab has data in both GUDMAP and RBK, so let's say you wanted to know about the data he released on GUDMAP.
+His lab has data in both ATLAS-D2K, so let's say you wanted to know about the data he released on GUDMAP.

 First, make sure that the Consortium is chosen (it should be, but you'll see the facet for "Consortium: GUDMAP" above the search results).